Mantuitorul/personal_budget_tracker/README.md

    python main.py
    ```

-> A `sample_data.db` has been provided in the repo.
+> A `sample_budget.db` has been provided in the repo.
 You can use that with the `sample_settings.py` (don't forget to rename them to `settings.py` in the `/src`).
-All you need to do is to copy `sample_data.db` to data folder in the root directory and rename it to `data.db`.
+All you need to do is to copy `sample_budget.db` to data folder in the root directory and rename it to `budget.db`.
 This should work if you didn't make any modifications to `settings.py` provided.

 ## Usage Guide